 Now that I'm older, I still like my tuna pasta salad, but with less pasta, more (grilled) veggies, and a tasty lemon herb dressing instead of mayo.

-A great grilled vegetable recipe
+A great grilled vegetable salad for any occasion

 So grab the grill and enjoy this Grilled Vegetable Tuna Salad Recipe all spring and summer long!
 Please let me know in the comments below how you liked it too!